Azure/azure-kusto-microhack1/README.md

 ### Task 7: Total number of records 🎓

+📆 Use table: `LogisticsTelemetry`

-Write a query to find out how many records are in the table.
+✍🏻 Write a query to find out how many records are in the table.

+🤔 Can you explain why the number of records in the `LogisticsTelemetry` table changes every few minutes while the number of records in the `LogisticsTelemetryHistorical` table doesn't?

 [count operator - Azure Data Explorer | Microsoft Docs](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/query/countoperator)